 At home, I’ve slowly been migrating all address-book data to an LDAP directory running on my Linux box.
 It’s not a huge directory (a couple hundred entries), but it’s comprehensive enough that I rely on it fairly heavily.

-I’ve thought for some time that it’d be just too cool to be able to build mailing lists using live LDAP data.
-It’d be
+I’ve thought for some time that it’d be just too cool to be able to

-fairly easy to build a sendmail aliases file, or even a pine .addressbook, using a perl or shell script -- but that seemed like a needless extra step.
+shell script – but that seemed like a needless extra step.

 For some time, sendmail has supported using LDAP for maps, aliases, and classes, so I finally decided it was time to learn how to implement at least the aliases stuff on my home system.